corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/Terms and Key words.md

 - **Region v.s.
 AZ**
 	- Regions, like "ap-southeast," represent large geographic areas that contain multiple Availability Zones.
 Each Availability Zone within a region, such as "ap-southeast-1a," "ap-southeast-1b," etc., represents an isolated data center with its own infrastructure, facilities, and redundancy measures.
 Deploying resources across multiple Availability Zones within the same region ensures high availability and fault tolerance for applications by protecting against failures at the data center level.

+AWS API Gateway is like a bouncer at a club, managing access to your backend services and APIs, while AWS Route 53 is like a GPS for the internet, directing traffic to your web applications using domain names.